Exilon24/TwitchFlashbang/README.md

 > ***IF YOU ARE A STREAMER OR YOUTUBER THAT PLANS TO USE THIS IN FRONT OF AN AUDIENCE, PLEASE PUT A WARNING SO PEOPLE KNOW WHAT HELL THEY'RE ABOUT TO EXPIRIENCE!***

 # Install, game settings and recording settings
-This app can be downloaded on the releases page [here](https://github.com/Exilon24/TwitchFlashbang/releases).
-I have yet to test recording and streaming the app so right now, you will have to figure it out yourself.
-To run this over games, the game will have to be set to borderless fullscreen as exclusive fullscreen does what its name suggests and ovveriding that is bannable by most games.
+This app can be downloaded on the releases page [here](https://github.com/Exilon24/TwitchFlashbang/releases). ~~I have yet to test recording and streaming the app so right now, you will have to figure it out yourself~~.
+To run this over games, the game will have to be set to borderless fullscreen as exclusive fullscreen does what its name suggests and ovveriding that is detectable ( and even bannable) by most games.
+There is no exception to this rule :(

 ## Capturing on OBS

+**To get started, make sure the flashbang overlay is active!
+Learn to do that [here](https://github.com/Exilon24/TwitchFlashbang/edit/master/README.md#usage)!

 To capture the flash on obs, add another `window capture` and add the flashbang `(null)` window to the window to `winow capture` and set the capture method to `BitBit (Windows 7 and up)`:

 ![image](https://user-images.githubusercontent.com/80382462/197275283-f734ca89-b15f-4af8-8e61-c2bfb67067c4.png)